Fuman, Iran: Population

 At the time of the 2006 National Census, the city's population was 27,763 in 7,728 households.
 The following census in 2011 counted 30,608 people in 9,332 households.
 The 2016 census measured the population of the city as 35,841 people in 11,849 households.

 Geography

 Fuman is only 21 kilometres to the west-southwest of Rasht, and 356 kilometres away from the national capital Tehran.
 It is situated near the foothills of the Talysh Highlands.
-Fuman is on the road to the historical city of Masuleh and as a result receives a sizeable number of tourists.
+Fuman is on the road to the historical city of Masuleh and, as a result, receives a sizeable number of tourists.

 Sports

-Football is the most popular sport in Fuman, and the city is host to Shahrdari Fuman who play in the Iranian third tier.
+Football is the most popular sport in Fuman, and the city is host to Shahrdari Fuman FC, who play in the Iranian third tier.